4uhar1k/AFStudiumApp/README.md

 3) Combine both repositories into a single Visual Studio solution.
 4) Right-click on the AFStudiumAPIClient project, select Build Dependencies, then Project Dependencies, and check the box for AFStudiumDBAPI.
 5) Right-click on the AFStudium project, select Build Dependencies, then Project Dependencies, and check the box for AFStudiumAPIClient.
-6) Use the MySQL database attached to this README file.
+6) Use the MySQL database attached to this repository (afstudiumdb.sql).

 If you got any troubles feel free to text me.
 Have fun by testing!